torstenstern/ps-lab-aws-cloud-ngfw/README.md

 ![](https://lh6.googleusercontent.com/-a3a9hbzZvlfuLGzuRZPA3tPLvU3QLbat6dLB_IxtSQEFPH7b5Pi8jbOUzfB8pS4dKX3cdWpADt8yH2EspkLa0Qc4TuzYNUl3urWSyYUJbO0TVM8MBYG8ozP4MmV6JtYbTc5oy76cmbp_NefR18aGis)

 80. We will now create a rule that allows all traffic, but applies security best practices through _Security Profiles_.
 In the General section of the Create Rule Form,
-- Name the rule ‘MyFirstCloudNGFWRule’
+- Name the rule ‘Allow-ALL’
 - Set the Rule Priority to 1
 - In the Source and Destination section of the Create Rule Form, leave Source and Destination values as ‘any’